ElementalNinja/GroupProject/use-cases/use-case-2.md

 ### Preconditions

-Database contains current employee salary data and all employee records.
+The department is known, Database contains current employee salary data and all employee records of the department.

 ### Success End Condition